gsi-maruiz/Capacitaci-n-Mario/README.md

-This project is for the purpose of practicing the main concepts of the django-rest-framework
+This project is for the purpose of practicing the main concepts of the django-rest-framework testing sync with github